prasmadh/Sree-Sampathkumaran-IBM-Data-Science-Professional-Certificate-Capstone-Project/README.md

 # This repository contains my submissions for the IBM Data Science Professional Certificate.

-# The overall objectives of the project were to collect data about SpaceX Falcon 9 rocket launches from public sources, and build a Machine Learning pipeline to predict launch success.
+# The overall objectives of the project were to collect data about SpaceX Falcon 9 rocket launches from public sources and build a Machine Learning pipeline to predict launch success.

-# It includes multiple Jupyter notebooks showing the project objectives and my Python code leveraging various libraries/packages such as Pandas, Numpy, SKLEearn, Plotly, etc. to meet these objectives.
+# It includes multiple Jupyter notebooks showing the project objectives and my Python code leveraging various libraries/packages such as Pandas, Numpy, SKLeearn, Plotly, etc. to meet these objectives.

 # The project involved the following sequential steps:

 #   1. Collect data from the SpaceX API; parse the data and create a Pandas dataframe - use requests and helper functions to get data, normalize the json, create the dataframe and handle missing values

-#   2. Collect data (using web scraping) from Wikipedia about SpaceX Falcon 9 launches and create a Pandas dataframe - use requests, Beautiful Soup and helper functions to get the data and create the dataframe
+#   2. Collect data (using web scraping) from Wikipedia about SpaceX Falcon 9 launches and create a Pandas dataframe - use requests, Beautiful Soup and helper functions to get the data, parse the HTML data and create the dataframe

 #   3. Data wrangling to get a basic understanding of the data and to create the training label (Launch Success/Failure) - use Pandas & Numpy to understand the available data